luigifreda/pyslam/README.md

 * `main_map_viewer.py` allows to reload a saved map and visualize it.

-You can use this framework as a baseline to play with [local features](#supported-local-features), VO techniques and create your own (proof of concept) VO/SLAM pipeline in python.
-When you test it, consider that's a work in progress, a development framework written in Python, without any pretence of having state-of-the-art localization accuracy or real-time performances.
+You can use this framework as a baseline to play with [local features](#supported-local-features), *[descriptor aggregators](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[global descriptors](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, VO techniques and create your own (proof of concept) VO/SLAM pipeline in python.
+When you work with it, consider that's a work in progress, a research framework written in Python, without any pretence of having state-of-the-art localization accuracy or real-time performances.

 **Enjoy it!**